flevi29/steam-smurf/README.md

 5. Restarts Steam

 > :information_source: The optional part only works if the `game` variable is
-> provided, you can find it easily in Task Manager
+> provided, you can find a game's path easily in Task Manager
 > by right clicking the game's process, and selecting _Open file location_

 ## Download & Setup